Big pictures of motivic and classical homotopy theories: An introduction to the conjectural motivic

 \section{An introduction to the conjectural motivic $t\text{-structure}$}

-Up until now, we have used the word \lq\lq motivic" a lot, so a question that naturally arises is about the connection between the motivic setting we discussed and the conjectural category of mixed motives.
+Up until now, we have used the word \lq\lq motivic" a lot, so a question that naturally arises is about the connection between our previous discussions and the conjectural category of mixed motives.
 In this section, we will introduce a conjectural bridge between Voevodsky's category of motives and the category of mixed motives.
-But before doing that, we need to introduce what a $t\text{-structure}$ is on a triangulated category.
+But before doing that, we need to introduce what a $t\text{-structure}$ is in a triangulated category.